Get Custom Training

 Example:

-Go beyond completions.
-Connect learning to fill rate, OTIF, order cycle time, quote hit rate, margin by mix, and return reasons.
-Trend lines show whether cleaner quotes and notes become faster trucks and happier customers.
+Advanced analytics connect training to operational metrics such as fill rate, on time in full performance, order cycle time, quote acceptance rate, margin mix and reasons for returns.
+Trend lines show whether clearer quotes and notes lead to faster deliveries and more satisfied customers.

 Predicting Training Needs and Outcomes